backstage/backstage/docs/integrations/github/discovery.md

     In the example above, a repository with the `backstage-include` topic would still be excluded if it were also carrying the `experiments` topic.
     - **include** _(optional)_:
-      An array of strings used to filter in results based on their associated Github topics.
+      An array of strings used to filter in results based on their associated GitHub topics.
       If configured, only repositories with one (or more) topic(s) present in the inclusion filter will be ingested
     - **exclude** _(optional)_:
-      An array of strings used to filter out results based on their associated Github topics.
+      An array of strings used to filter out results based on their associated GitHub topics.
       If configured, all repositories _except_ those with one (or more) topics(s) present in the exclusion filter will be ingested.
 - **organization**:
   Name of your organization account/workspace.